GoHighLevel/highlevel-api-sdk/README.md

     dbName: 'ghl_sessions'
   })
 });

-// Initialize storage connection await ghl.initialize();
 ```

-**⚠️ Warning**: Without MongoDB storage, data is stored in memory and will be lost on application restart.
+**⚠️ Warning**: Without MongoDB storage, data will be stored in memory by default and will be lost on application restart.
 This is not recommended for production.

 ### Custom Storage Implementation